The Early Years

 Luttrell was the only survivor.
 Badly wounded, he managed to walk and crawl seven miles to evade capture.
 He was given shelter by an Afghan tribe, who alerted the Americans of his presence, and American forces finally rescued him six days after the gun battle.

 Following his physical recovery from Operation Redwing, Marcus went back and completed one more tour before being medically retired.
 He then wrote the book, Lone Survivor, to share the amazing story of his brothers who paid the ultimate sacrifice.

 In 2010 Marcus met the woman of his dreams and married shortly after.
 Marcus and his wife Melanie have a son Axe, who is named after Matthew Axelson, and a daughter, Addie.

 In 2012 Luttrell released a second book, Service, that follows up with unanswered questions from Lone Survivor and gives honor and praise to other members of the military.

-In the summer of 2013 Marcus is going on his first public speaking tour along with Capt.
-Chad Fleming and includes special appearances by Debbie Lee and Taya Kyle.
+In the summer of 2013 Marcus went on his first public speaking tour along with Capt.
+Chad Fleming which included special appearances by Debbie Lee and Taya Kyle.

-In early 2014, a major motion picture will be released depicting the story of Lone Survivor.
+In early 2014, a major motion picture was released depicting the story of Lone Survivor.